Slam0my/TwinsUK_Inflammaging_MSc/README.md

 ## <a id="repostructure"></a> Repository Structure
 All Bioinformatics pipeline was conducted on the CREATE HPC.
-Data, results, logs and software directories have been omitted.
+Data, results, logs and software directories have been omitted from this GitHub Repository.
 - `data/`
 - Directory containing all of the data used in the workflow.
 This includes CSVs and a copy of the raw data.
   - `raw_olink_ip/`